 Confidence.
 Creativity.
 Can-do attitude.
-It begins here.

 The Laguna Niguel School of Music boasts world-class wind, reed, and brass instrumental instructors who teach saxophone, including alto sax, tenor sax, soprano sax, baritone, bass, and contrabass sax, and more - there are many!
 In addition to their education, degrees and credentials, and teaching careers, these teachers perform regularly and play with various California ensembles ranging from jazz bands to symphony orchestras.